“You cannot travel the path until you become the path yourself”

 Best Time to Hike: A few hours before sunset when it is not so hot and the sky lights up in beautiful colors

 This was a delightful day.
 We actually didn’t do any hiking here because we were feeling lazy and wanted to enjoy the views without a workout.
 There is a funicular that ascends to the top that costs €20 per person.
 However, there is a way to avoid this high ticket fee!
 Simply go around to the backside of the mountain and take the ski lift up!
 The cost is only €7 and there’s a good chance that you will get your own lift (seats a total of four people), rather than being crammed inside a claustrophobic-inducing vessel with heaps of other people.
-The ride is beautiful and serene and takes only around 5 minutes.
+The ride is beautiful and serene and takes only five minutes.
 The views at the top are beyond stunning.
 They’re surprising, because you have no idea that on the other side of the mountain lies the lake, shining below you like a sheet of wet turquoise metal.
 On the other hand, if you take the funicular, you’re coming from the lake side, so you’re seeing the views all the way up rather than being surprised and delighted when you arrive at the top.
 You can also choose to hike up and down or only walk one way and the ticket is cheaper.
 Stop at Chalet Falco (where the free parking is on the backside of the mountain) and have a meal before or after your hike/ride up to the top.
 The food and ambiance is welcoming and relaxed and it feels as though you are in the Swiss Alps.

 Sit back, relax, and enjoy the views as you ascend on your own private lift, listening to the sound of beautiful mountain silence the entire way.